Identification of new pathways controlling energy metabolism

-Our goals are to clarify the molecular pathways of metabolic disease, develop therapeutics targeting pathways in energy expenditure, and to facilitate the development of diagnostic tools for identification of metabolic disease.
-Finding new pathways are important from a biological perspective to increase the understanding of complex regulation of physiology, but also offers direct methods for translational development of protein therapeutics and biomarkers.
+Our goals are to discover new molecular pathways of metabolic disease and to develop therapeutics targeting pathways in energy metabolism.
+Finding new pathways is important from a biological perspective to increase the understanding of complex regulation of physiology, but also offers opportunities for translation into protein therapeutics and biomarkers.

-Development of a biomarker footprint of early diabetes and non-alcoholic fatty liver disease
+Development of a biomarker footprint for NAFLD and NASH

 There are no early biomarkers for non-alcoholic fatty liver disease (NAFLD or NASH).
 The goal of this project is to identify biomarkers of early insulin resistance and hepatic steatosis as an alternative to invasive liver biopsies to diagnose or monitor treatment response.